Dear reader of ADxS.org, please excuse the disruption.

 1.4.
 School years (6 to 15 years)

-ADHD symptoms now become fully apparent.2
+ADHD symptoms are now becoming fully apparent.2

-Sleep problems at the age of 8 to 9 years increased the risk of ADHD at the age of 10 to 11 years by 18 to 20 %22
+Sleep problems at the age of 8 to 9 years increased the risk of ADHD at the age of 10 to 11 years by 18 to 20%22

 1.4.1.
 ADHD-I at school age (without hyperactivity)